Walt Disney World’s Disney Dining Plan Overview

 The Disney Dining Plan must be booked for EVERYONE on the Reservation.
 There is a difference in pricing for kids (age 3-9) and adults (anyone 10 and older), and children under 3 do not need a dining plan.

 Additionally, all Guests must have the SAME Dining Plan.
-You cannot book the Deluxe Dining Plan for one guests and the Quick Service Plan for the rest.
+You cannot book the Deluxe Dining Plan for one guest and the Quick Service Plan for the rest.
 (Keep reading to learn about the different plans!)

-Kids under 3 can eat off their parent’s plates, or at a buffet you can get them their own plate.
-However if you want anything extra — like milk or a kid’s meal — you’ll have to pay out of pocket.
+Kids under 3 can eat off their parents’ plates, or at a buffet, you can get them their own plate.
+However, if you want anything extra—like milk or a kid’s meal—you’ll have to pay out of pocket.
 You’re free to bring in snacks and items for them as well!

-UNDERSTANDING THE THREE DISNEY DINING PLANS
+UNDERSTANDING THE DISNEY DINING PLANS

 The Four Levels of the Disney Dining Plans are: